 Jane Kaplan Hull, P.T., M.P.H. founded Good Beginnings in 1984.
 Her vision for Good Beginnings was to offer a family friendly practice that would provide the opportunity for high quality parent education and training; one that would facilitate parent participation as partners in their child's progress.
 Jane has over 25 years experience working with infants and young children.
 She has practiced in the acute hospital setting, public school system and as part of an infant team.
 Her teaching experience includes lecturing at local universities, presenting in-services to teachers and parents at both public and private schools and creating an instructional video for Early Head Start.
 She has certifications in neurodevelopmental treatment, sensory integration testing, electrical stimulation and additional training in Therapeutic Listening and treatment for children with autism.
 Her skills have evolved into training in nutrition and strategies for working with kids and teens in the field of pediatric obesity.
-She is a co-creator of the Healthy Beginnings and F.A.N Club programs.
 Jane earned her bachelors degree at the University of Pennsylvania and a Masters of Public Health in Maternal and Child Health at UNC-Chapel Hill.

 Sara Weiser, OTR/L is a native of the DC Metropoltian area and received her degree in Occupational Therapy from Boston University.
 Prior to joining Good Beginnings, she worked in the private school setting specializing in the areas of sensory integration, fine motor and visual motor development.
 Sara was instrumental in developing the occupational therapy department at a newly formed local charter school and has been a guest speaker for local community organizations and universities.
 She has developed a special interest in working with children with visual perceptual challenges and feeding difficulties.
 Sara expanded her knowledge to include nutrition and treatment of pediatric obesity.
-She is also a co-creator of the Healthy Beginnings and F.A.N Club programs.
 She has been piloting our "Astronaut Training" program and feeding groups at Good Beginnings.
 Sara also has advanced training in regulatory disorders and is a certified "Therapeutic Listening" practitioner.

 Our staff is dedicated to excellence and success in the fields of Occupational and Physical Therapy.
 At Good Beginnings you will observe that your child will benefit from our staff's broad level of expertise.